 Clinical trials: Patients have access to clinical trials through Dana-Farber/Harvard Cancer Center, a nationally designated Comprehensive Cancer Center, and one of the largest cancer research programs in the nation.
-Select clinical trials are available in Londonderry.
-Patients may also be eligible for trials offered at our main campus in Boston.
 We encourage patients to speak with their health care team about clinical trial opportunities.
 You can learn more about clinical trials in this video, "Entering a clinical trial: Is it right for you?".

 Nutrition counseling: Balanced nutrition is an important part of cancer treatment and survivorship.
 Our registered dietitian works with patients to design a healthful diet that can help rebuild a body's cells and energy level, and manage the side effects of treatment.